ryeash/doctor/README.md

 Pseudo-support
 for [jakarta.inject](https://jakarta.ee/specifications/platform/8/apidocs/javax/inject/package-summary.html).
 During
-compile, [@Scope](https://jakarta.ee/specifications/platform/8/apidocs/javax/inject/scope) annotations (and others) are analyzed, and the boilerplate code to generate instances for the types is generated and wired into an infrastructure that relies on `ServiceProvider` to load/initialize the application.
+compile, [@Scope](https://jakarta.ee/specifications/platform/8/apidocs/javax/inject/scope) annotations (and others) are analyzed, and the boilerplate code to generate instances for the types is written and wired into an infrastructure that relies on `ServiceProvider` to load/initialize the application.

-To say it in another way, the source code is analyzed to generate implementations of [Provider](https://jakarta.ee/specifications/platform/8/apidocs/javax/inject/provider) and the providers are automatically wired together for dependency injection.
+To say it in another way, it analyzes the source code to generate implementations of [Provider](https://jakarta.ee/specifications/platform/8/apidocs/javax/inject/provider) and the providers are wired together for dependency injection.

 ### Defining providers